peernohell/tmpimg/README.md

 # tmpimg

-cloudflare workers to generate placeholder images
+cloudflare workers to generate placeholder images.

+You can also check the website for usage of the service: [tmpimg.net](https://tmpimg.net)

 # install